AbdulYakubu/portfolio/README.md

 7. I created a folder called components.

-8. I created a Navbar.jsx and NavbarStyles.css files in the component folder.
+8. I created a Navbar.jsx and NavbarStyles.css files in the components folder.

    1. I imported the NavbarStyles.css file in the Navbar.jsx file.
    2. In the Navbar.jsx, i created a link with the header Portfolio.
    3. I imported the The Navbar to the Home page.
    4. I made the navbar responsive.

-9. I created a HeroImg.jsx and HeroImgStyles.css file in the component folder.
+9. I created a HeroImg.jsx and HeroImgStyles.css file in the components folder.
    1. I imported the HeroImgStyles.css file in the HeroImg.jsx file.
    2. In the HeroImg, I created the following;
       a.
 A background image.